indamutsa/SEC-secure-node/README.md

   - **Implementing Role-Based Access Control**: Guides through the process of implementing role-based access control.
   - **Implementing User Profile and User Management**: Demonstrates how to implement user profile and user management functionality.

-- Branch `SSO`: This branch covers how to integrate single sign-on (SSO) functionality using GitHub OAuth2.
+- Branch `sso-social`: This branch covers how to integrate single sign-on (SSO) functionality using GitHub OAuth2.
 It covers advanced Authentication Techniques and workflow that are essential for building secure and user-friendly web services with social login.
   - **Authentication, Authorization, and Single Sign-On (SSO)**: Introduces the concepts of authentication vs. authorization and the role of SSO.
   - **The GitHub OAuth2 Authorization (and Authentication) Flow**: Details how to integrate GitHub OAuth2 for authentication.
   - **Prepare Passport.js for GitHub OAuth2 & Extend the Application for Single Sign-On**: Demonstrates how to set up and integrate Passport.js for handling GitHub OAuth2.